goschtl/zope/zope.session/trunk/README.txt

-This package provides session support.
+This package provides client identification and session support for zope.publisher's request objects.